momentohq/standards-and-practices/docs/client-specifications/configuration.md

 * Configurations must be specified as interfaces, so that alternate implementations can be added over time.
 * Users should always have a last-resort option of manually tuning the settings themselves, in case there are special cases that our defaults are not quite right for.
+* We should prefer language specific types that represent time offsets (e.g. C# `TimeSpan`) when possible, rather than using integer variables like `timeoutSeconds`;
+* If the language provides a standard / idiomatic logging facade, we should strive to adhere to it as much as humanly possible.
+In some languages (Java, Kotlin) this will be a global/singleton setup, so we won't need to expose it in our configuration API.
+In other languages (C#, PHP), we will need to allow users to inject their logging machinery into the constructors for our pre-built configs.

 # Choosing a configuration